pulkit0512/ParallelAndAsynchronousProgramming/ReadMe.md

 ### CompletableFuture and Reactive Programming
 #### Responsive:
 - Fundamentally Asynchronous
-- Call returns immediately and the response will be sent when its available
+- Call returns immediately and the response will be sent when it's available
 #### Resilient:
 - Exception or error won’t crash the app or code
 #### Elastic: